-The Company's segments are business units that offer different services and are reviewed separately by the chief operating decision maker ("CODM"), or the decision making group, in deciding how to allocate resources and in assessing performance.
-The Company's CODM is the Chief Executive Officer.
-There are five segments in the Sohu Group, consisting of brand advertising, Sogou (which mainly consists of the search and related business), Changyou (which mainly consists of the online game business), wireless and others.
+The Sohu Group's segments are business units that offer different services and are reviewed separately by the chief operating decision maker ("CODM"), or the decision making group, in deciding how to allocate resources and in assessing performance.
+The Group's CODM is Sohu.com Inc.'s Chief Executive Officer.
+There are five segments in the Group, consisting of brand advertising, Sogou (which mainly consists of the search and others business), Changyou (which mainly consists of the online game business), mobile and others.